Science funding in Canada – Statistics

 Note:

-Four data points are reported for 2020-21 – the bottom two represent planned spending, while the upper two data points represent actual spending, and includes significant time-limited funding for COVID-19 research (Pursuant to the Public Health Events of National Concern Payments Act)
+Data points for 2020-21 include significant time-limited funding for COVID-19 research (Pursuant to the Public Health Events of National Concern Payments Act)

 Student stipends